-No one in my family is following a gluten free diet, but it never hurts to cut back on processed foods when you can.
-(Of course, this doesn’t mean I’m not feeding my kids hot dogs and chicken nuggets when I’m too tired to cook.
+No one in my family is following a gluten-free diet, but it never hurts to cut back on processed foods and refined sugar when you can.
+(Of course, this doesn’t mean I’m not feeding my kids chicken nuggets and quesadillas when I’m too tired to cook, lol.
 I just believe, everything in moderation and doing what you can, when you can.)

 We’re not super adventurous eaters around here, (at least I’m not…) but with basic ingredients like eggs and bananas, you can’t really go wrong.
-These pancakes were pretty darn good and once I added syrup, I could hardly tell the difference between the flour-less banana pancakes and regular pancakes.
+I will say, they don’t quite taste like regular pancakes.
+The banana pancakes definitely have more of an egg-y taste, but they are pretty darn good!
+Once I added some sugar free syrup, (you can use whatever kind of syrup you like) I could hardly tell the difference between the flour-less banana pancakes and regular pancakes.

 “Most baking powder used today is double-acting which means it reacts to liquid and heat and happens in two stages.
 The first reaction takes place when you add the baking powder to the batter and it is moistened.
 One of the acid salts reacts with the baking soda and produces carbon dioxide gas.
 The second reaction takes place when the batter is placed in the oven.
 The gas cells expand causing the batter to rise.”